Our Top Recommended Australian Betting Site:

 - If you placed a $10 win bet and a $10 place bet separately, it would cost $20.

-- But an each way bet allows you to combine them for half the outlay of $10.
+- However, each way of betting allows you to combine them for half the outlay of $10.

 Each way bets can seem complicated at first but essentially it’s just two connected bets – a win and place – for the cost of one.